spatialos/gdk-for-unity/docs/content/get-started/upload-launch.md

 #### 3. Launch a cloud deployment

 The next step is to [start a cloud deployment](https://docs.improbable.io/reference/latest/shared/deploy/deploy-cloud#5-deploy-the-project) using the assembly that you just uploaded.
-When you launch a cloud deployment you have to provide four parameters:
+When you launch a cloud deployment you have to provide five parameters:

 * **Assembly Name** - this identifies the worker assemblies to use.
 * **Deployment Name** - this labels your deployment in the SpatialOS Console.
 * **Snapshot File** - this specifies which snapshot file the deployment uses.
 A snapshot declares the state of the world as the deployment starts.
 * **Launch Config File** - this is the deployment's launch configuration `.json` file which declares the world and load balancing configuration.
-* **Deployment Region** - the region that your deployment will be started in, set to `US` by default.
+* **Deployment Region** - the geographic location that your deployment starts in: `EU` for Europe or `US` for USA.
+Set to `US` by default.

 <br/>
 To launch your cloud deployment: